DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{rajectory} optimization is critical in robotic operation, providing reference and feedforward trajectories for downstream controllers.
-In multiagent coordination tasks such as aerial transport of a cable-suspended load~\cite{10328685}, multi-arm manipulation~\cite{1192151}, and legged locomotion~\cite{10341987}, trajectory optimization must ensure that each agent respects its own dynamics while coordinating with others through inter-agent constraints.
+\IEEEPARstart{T}{rajectory} optimization is critical in multi-agent coordination, providing reference and feedforward trajectories for downstream controllers.
+In tasks such as aerial transport of a cable-suspended load~\cite{10328685}, multi-arm manipulation~\cite{1192151}, and legged locomotion~\cite{10341987}, trajectory optimization must ensure that each agent respects its own dynamics while coordinating with others through inter-agent constraints.
 These include managing cable tensions, synchronizing contact forces, and maintaining formations.
-Effective multiagent trajectory optimization demands fast computation, scalability with the number of agents, and adaptability to varying tasks, while minimizing manual design and tuning effort.
+Effective multi-agent trajectory optimization demands fast computation, scalability with the number of agents, and adaptability to varying tasks, while minimizing manual design and tuning effort.

-Centralized trajectory optimization provides globally consistent solutions~\cite{1184275}, but scales poorly with the number of agents.
-Distributed methods address this by decomposing the global problem into agent-wise local subproblems linked by coordination constraints.
-The Alternating Direction Method of Multipliers (ADMM) handles such constraints by iteratively penalizing their violations via augmented Lagrangian terms~\cite{boyd2011distributed}.
-ADMM has been widely adopted in distributed planning and control~\cite{7353543,9736627,8814732,9993352}.
-A recent work~\cite{10288223} combines ADMM with Differential Dynamic Programming (DDP), where DDP solves each agent’s subproblem and ADMM enforces the coordination.
-DDP offers robustness for trajectory optimization through convergence guarantees and feedback policies~\cite{MAYNE01011966,86943,liao1992advantages,6225174,9561530,9981586,9981476}, the latter of which can also be used for closed-loop tracking to refine each agent’s subproblem efficiently~\cite{10288223}.
+Centralized trajectory optimization provides fully coordinated solutions~\cite{1184275}, but scales poorly with the number of agents.
+Distributed methods address this limitation by decomposing the problem into agent-wise local subproblems that are coupled through coordination constraints.
+The Alternating Direction Method of Multipliers (ADMM) is a well-established framework for enforcing such coupling~\cite{boyd2011distributed}.
+It alternates between solving local subproblems in parallel and updating shared dual variables, iteratively driving the agents towards coordinated solutions, and has been successfully applied in a range of distributed optimization problems~\cite{7353543,9993352}.

-However, jointly using DDP and ADMM requires tuning a large number of hyperparameters that grow nonlinearly with system size.
-These include DDP cost weights, reference waypoints, system dynamics, constraint bounds, and ADMM penalty parameters.
-These parameters are tightly coupled and affect both local agent behavior and global coordination.
-ADMM modifies each agent’s cost by penalizing deviations from consensus, directly shaping the optimization landscape of DDP.
-As a result, hyperparameter tuning becomes a high-dimensional, nonlinear, system-wide task.
-In practice, it is often performed manually~\cite{8894001,9485100,10288223}, relying heavily on expert intuition, which typically results in suboptimal performance, poor scalability, and limited generalization across tasks.